wasmerio/old-docs.wasmer.io/integrations/rust/examples/exit-early.md

     func,
     imports,
     instantiate,
-    // Include the Context for our WASM Instance for passing imported host functions Ctx,
+    // Include the Context for our Wasm Instance for passing imported host functions Ctx,
     Func,
 };